vascospereira/MashApp/README.md

 # mashapp_axios
 Web app that combines data or functionality from multiple sources.
-We combine data from Google News with functionality from Google Maps.
+This combine data from Google News with functionality from Google Maps.